 Certificates/degrees are awarded at the end of each semester.
-Diplomas will be available in the Office of Student Services for one week after grades are processed.
-Diplomas not picked up during that time will be mailed to the graduate.
+Diplomas will be available in the Office of Student Services after all end of term processing is complete.
+Diplomas not picked up will be mailed to the graduate.

 NOTE: Students may receive a short-term certificate, certificate, and degree in the same program of study.
 For each additional program of study diploma, students will be charged \$10.00.
 There is an additional cost for cap, gown, Associate Degree hood, and honor cords.